Honda Ascot: First generation (CB1/2/3/4)

 The first Honda Ascot was borne out Honda's strategy to diversify its sales channels in Japan.
 In 1985, two separate dealer networks were established, under the names of Honda Clio and Honda Primo, in addition to the already existing Honda Verno network.
 While the Primo stores handled kei cars, as well as the Honda Civic, the Clio stores focused on larger models, including the top-of-the-line Honda Legend.
 With the arrival of the fourth-generation Honda Accord (CB) its sales were assigned solely to Honda Clio.

 That meant, however, that the Honda Primo network needed an Accord-based compact sedan for the dealership channel.
 Honda adopted a rather simple solution of creating a "sister car" to Accord, the Honda Ascot.
 Technically, the Ascot was identical to the Accord sedan, and the interior, including the dashboard, was shared with the Accord.
 The exterior sheetmetal was unique to the Ascot, with cosmetic differences provided for a different look, befitting the Ascot's upmarket role as the top-of-the-line model of Honda Primo, which sold small, entry-level products.
-The headlight units were borrowed from the Honda Inspire, adding to its luxurious appearance, as well as installing LED high mounted brake light in the trunk rear spoiler.
+The headlight units were sourced from the Honda Inspire, adding to its luxurious appearance, as well as installing LED high mounted brake light in the trunk rear spoiler.